yig/graphics101-raycasting/README.md

         * Return a world-space ray through the pixel located at (*u,v*) on the film plane.
 A point (*u,v*) on the film plane is located at **e** + *u* **u** + *v* **v** - *d* **w** in world-space.
-Your ray can emanate from the eye **e** itself or from the film plane point.
-The world-space direction of the rays is the direction from the eye **e** through the aforementioned film plane point:
+Your ray should emanate from the eye **e** itself.
+The world-space direction of the ray is the direction from the eye **e** through the aforementioned film plane point:
 *u* **u** + *v* **v** - *d* **w**.